genmce/AHK_Generic-Midi-Program/README.md

 # AHK_Generic-Midi-Program
-Autohotkey midi manipulation, keystroke to midi + midi to keystroke, Mouse to Midi and joystick to midi Windows only
+Autohotkey midi manipulation, keystroke to midi + midi to keystroke, Mouse to Midi and joystick to midi.

+Windows only
 Generic Midi Program (originally from 2010) Ansi 32bit ahk version Basic structural framework for a midi program in ahk.